Taman Sari (Yogyakarta): Gedhong Temanten

-The third area
+Third area

 This area that is located south of the bathing complex, but no visible remains are left.
 According to a reconstruction of the site, this complex consisted of the complex of Pasarean Dalem Ledok Sari and the pool complex of Garjitawati with several pavilions and a garden.
 Pasarean Dalem Ledok Sari is the only part of the complex that is still protected.
 Pasarean Dalem Ledok Sari was probably used as a meditation place for the sultan, or some said as the meeting place for the sultan and his concubines.
 In the middle of the building was also a sleeping room for the sultan with water flowing beneath it.
 There was also a kitchen, a looming room, a storage, two pools for the servants, and a garden.

-The fourth area
+Fourth area

 The fourth complex is the part of the Taman Sari complex that is practically has no visible remains, except for a former hanging bridge and remains of a pier.
 The description of this area is retrieved from a reconstruction made from the 1812 English army sketch of the Yogyakarta kraton.
 This area extends about 600 meters to the east of the Segaran lake area.
 This area consisted of another artificial lake on the southeast of the Magangan complex toward the northeast of Siti Hinggil Kidul complex.
 In the middle of this artificial lake is another artificial island called Kinupeng Island (Javanese: Pulo Kinupeng).
 A building, known as Gading building (Javanese: Gedhong Gading) stood in the middle of the island.

 This artificial lake is connected to the east side of the Segaran Lake via a 380-meter long canal that runs east to west.
 The canal was about 20 meter wide and there are two bottlenecks that are thought to be the place where a hanging bridge once stood.
 One of the bridge is now located in the street that connects the kraton complex of Magangan with the Kamandhungan Kidul.
 The layout of the bridge can still be recognized, although the bridge itself has gone.
 On the west side of the hanging bridge is a pier that was used by the sultan as his starting point for his journey to the Taman Sari pool on his royal vessel.

 The canal is bounded on the south and north with a garden, now located on the west side of the kraton complex of Kamanghungan Kidul and Siti Hinggil Kidul.
 Today, all of these canals, bridges, lakes, and gardens have been filled with local settlements; the garden becomes the Kampung Ngadisuryan, the lake becomes the kampung Segaran.